comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 - Its `value` MUST be equal to the `quantity` parameter in the Bitcoin asset header.
 - It MUST have a Pay-To-Witness-Script-Hash (P2WSH) `scriptPubKey` derived from `contract_script` (See [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki#specification) for how to construct the `scriptPubkey` from the `contract_script`).

-The redeeming party (the *redeemer*) should wait until an transaction with the above output is included in the Bitcoin blockchain with enough confirmations such that they consider it permanent.
-They MAY do this by watching the blockchain for a transaction with an output matching the required `scriptPubkey` and having the required value.
+To be notified of the deployment event, both parties MAY watch the blockchain for a transaction with an output matching the required `scriptPubkey` and having the required value.

 ### Redeem

+Before redeeming, *the redeemer* SHOULD wait until the deployment transaction is included in the Bitcoin blockchain with enough confirmations such that they consider it permanent.

-To redeem the HTLC, the redeemer should submit a transaction to the blockchain which spends the P2WSH output.
+To redeem the HTLC, the redeemer MUST submit a transaction to the blockchain which spends the P2WSH output.
 The redeemer can use following witness data to spend the output if they know the `secret`:

 | Data             | Description                                                                                             |